Filing an Appeal

 • If the VA grants an increased rating based upon a supplemental claim, the Effective date does NOT automatically go back to the original claim!

 • Do NOT file a supplemental claim for an evaluation after a year!
 Even if you have new evidence showing a higher evaluation was previously warranted!
-If you do, at best the effective date will be the date the supplemental was initiated or at WORST the date of the Examination conducted AFTER your filed the supplemental!
+If you do, at best the effective date will be the date the supplemental was initiated or at WORST the date of the examination conducted AFTER your filed the supplemental!
 So in these cases, just file a increase claim!

 NOTES: